adamgulyas/shopify-case-study/README.md

 Data privacy is paramount to all people, no matter where you're from.
 So why not aim to regulate it as such?
 Why not create data privacy laws that apply to everyone online, rather than everyone in their specific state or country?

 The complexity of data privacy is causing issues for companies.
-Currently the problems stem mostly from GDPR, CCPA, and LGPD compliance.<sup><a href="https://www.cohnreznick.com/insights/understanding-costs-and-complexity-of-data-privacy-compliance">21</a></sup> And the more attempts there are to regulate data privacy en masse, the more regulations will have to be accounted for.
+Currently the problems stem mostly from GDPR, CCPA, and LGPD compliance.<sup><a href="https://www.cohnreznick.com/insights/understanding-costs-and-complexity-of-data-privacy-compliance">24</a></sup> And the more attempts there are to regulate data privacy geographically, the more regulations will have to be accounted for.

-Primary technologies used for data privacy involve data encryption in transit and at rest, authentication and authorization, hardware-based security (or physical-based security), and data backup.<sup><a href="https://www.intel.com/content/www/us/en/analytics/data-security.html">22</a></sup> These technologes have been built up over the years and remain as the core tools required for sound data privacy.
+Primary technologies used for data privacy involve data encryption in transit and at rest, authentication and authorization, hardware-based security (or physical-based security), and data backup.<sup><a href="https://www.intel.com/content/www/us/en/analytics/data-security.html">25</a></sup> These technologies have been built up over the years and remain as the core tools required for sound data privacy.

-By spearheading such a movement, Shopify would colidify itself as a major global player in the payment processing world.
-Shopify could make it easier for their customers to sell to more people globally, cumulatively inreasing Shopify's bus painess andyment processing volume.
+By spearheading such a movement, Shopify would solidify itself as a major player in global payments.
+On the revenue side, by making it easier for their merchants to sell to more customers, they would be increasing Shop Pay's payment processing volumes.

 ## Conclusion

 Though Shopify began in user-friendly website construction, it has grown into so much more.
-Shopify's innovative business components are outlasting its old ones, indicating that Shopify knows how to redefine themselves as time moves on, and that they are here for the long term.
+Shopify's innovative business components are outlasting its old ones, indicating that Shopify knows how to redefine itself as time moves on and that it is here for the long term.

 <!-- >If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!) -->
 <!-- It would be interesting to see how a crowdfunding component would perform within Shopify.
 It would be useful if a brand had a following and the owner of that brand wanted to make something they haven't made before, or need enough guaranteed interest in their new product to build it out with confidence that it will sell.
 The feature would also reduce risk on the merchant's end in that they wouldn't need to borrow money for certain projects. -->